BabylonJS/Extensions/TowerOfBabel/README.md

 |**Meshes &amp; Nodes**| √| √| √
 |**Cameras** | √| √ |
 |**Lights** | | √|

+###Armatures###
+Armatures are exported. along with their animations.
+It is no longer a requirement that an armature be the parent of a mesh it controls.
+These animations cannot be set to auto animate.

 ###Log File###
 Another file always generated is the log file.
 It has the same name as the script file or .babylon file with the extension .log.
 It provides information about what it did or did not do.
 Provides many possible warnings, instead of just leaving you wondering why something did not come through.
 Most importantly, should the exporter terminate with an error, it will be contained in this file.
 Here is part of one: